Logica: Software Products Group, Rapport, and Xenix

 Most of Logica's software products were used only internally, as part of reusing implementation parts of the contracting projects it engaged in.
 However, Logica staged a foray into the wider software products world in the early-mid 1980s, creating the Software Products Group.
 The director of the group was Gordon Kirk.

 Logica Rapport was an early relational database management system that was developed internally in 1977 and began selling as a general product in 1979, with another release in 1980.
 Micro Rapport was also released, for the Zilog Z80.
 By 1986, support for Rapport was being phased out by Logica, to the consternation of some organisations using it.

 Xenix was a version of the Unix operating system that Microsoft worked on; in 1982 they engaged with the Santa Cruz Operation (SCO) in this work, with the two companies' engineers working together on improvements.
 Microsoft and SCO then further engaged Human Computing Resources in Canada, and the Software Products Group within Logica in the United Kingdom, as part of making further improvements to Xenix and porting Xenix to other platforms.
 In doing so, Microsoft gave HCR and Logica the rights to do Xenix ports and license Xenix binaries in those territories, which for Logica included all of Europe.
 This second source agreement was formalised between Microsoft and Logica in January 1983.

 This Logica group put out several releases, including Xenix 3.0 in 1984, which was based on UNIX System III for 16-bit processors with some Berkeley Software Distribution networking functionality and improved compatibility with MS-DOS.
-Logica stated that it had over 300 clients for its Xenix product, including other computer manufacturers such as Acorn Computers, Plessey Microsystems, SAGEM, Regnecentralen, and Triumph Adler, indirect sales through resellers, and direct sales to end customers such as Chemical Bank, West Midlands County Council, and Natural Environment Research Council.
+Logica stated that it had over 300 clients for its Xenix product, including other computer manufacturers such as Acorn Computers, Plessey Microsystems, SAGEM, Regnecentralen, and Triumph-Adler, indirect sales through resellers, and direct sales to end customers such as Chemical Bank, West Midlands County Council, and Natural Environment Research Council.
 Logica's positioning of Xenix included features making it easier to use.
-However, during 1986, Logica decided to, as it said in its annual review, "withdraw from Xenix operations".
+However, during 1986, Logica decided to withdraw from Xenix operations.